mylifeisoofed/cs302_python/README.md

 # CS302 Python Programming Project
 This was a Python programming project I had to do in CS302 at Portland State University The project demonstrates my ability to do OOP in Python and utilize concepts like exception handling and unit testing via PyTest.
+I was also required to create a specification for this project.
+Full specification can be found here: https://docs.google.com/document/d/1RB-k4-5OngC-f2oGx0s9aVxdLFmRVJD9h1gqjg-HxEA/edit?usp=sharing

 Below is the readme file on how to utilize this program:
 # Welcome to the Pokemon Gacha Game